-Design your course so that it is learner-centered and based on CU's CTL (Center for Teaching and Learning) Teaching Tip: Backward Design: A Powerful Course Design Method with Guidelines.
+Design your course so that it is learner-centered and based on Backward Design: A Powerful Course Design Method with Guidelines.

-Introduce each unit, lesson, week, module with short videos or audio files that explain the goals, relevancy to the larger course goals, and how they will be achieved.
+Introduce each unit, lesson, week, module with short videos or audio files that explains the goals, relevancy to the larger course goals, and how they will be achieved.

 Create a course site in D2L/BOLT that is easy to navigate, be clear about participation, and how it will be assessed.
-Consult CU's CTL Teaching Tip: Better Practices for Creating Content in D2L/BOLT.
+Consult Better Practices for Creating Content in D2L/BOLT.